 Hardwoods, such as oak, might look good but they are more expensive and can be tricky for DIYers to work with.

-Using modified timber, such as Kebony, Accoya or Thermowood is a really wise option.
-This type of timber will have been treated to ensure greater stability, reduced movement and less chance of it swelling or warping over time.
+Modified timbers, such as Kebony, Accoya or Thermowood, are good options.
+These types of timber are treated to ensure greater stability, reduced movement and less chance of swelling or warping over time.